Console / REPL¶

 loadstring, and executes it in a sandboxed environment. print()calls inside the eval are captured and returned alongside the result.- An

-eval:responsemessage is sent back with{ status, result, prints }.
+eval:responsemessage is sent back with{ status, result, prints }plus optional structured result metadata for inspectors.